Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 We use idioms every day, often without even realizing it.
-They create an evocative image that helps us to describe a situation that we are discussing.
-Yet, as with all idiomatic expressions you can't necessarily understand the phrase purely from the words used.
-This article focuses on fifty Cat related idioms.
+They create an evocative image that helps us describe a situation we are discussing.
+Yet, as with all idiomatic expressions, you can't necessarily understand the phrase purely from the words used.
+This article focuses on fifty cat related idioms.
 I hope that you will find them interesting as well as fun.

 Feline Idioms 1 to 5